-InterVarsity is seeking to reach every corner of every campus.
-But one corner is often overlooked or ignored -- that corner is the significantly high percentage of U.S. students with a documented disability: 12% (2 million) of undergraduate students, 8% of graduate students and 7% of doctoral students, according to the National Center of Education Statistics.
+InterVarsity seeks to reach every corner of every campus.
+But one corner is often overlooked or underserved.
+That corner is the significantly high percentage of U.S. students with a documented disability: 19% of undergraduate students and 12% of graduate and professional school students, according to the National Center of Education Statistics.
 These resources are presented with these students in mind -- to help us reach, serve, include and become co-laborers with this crucial corner of campus.

 In this interview, Kevin Timpe, a professor of philosophy at Calvin College, gives us a glimpse into his passion for building communities that fully include people with disabilities.
 “We're all worse off when we exclude people with disabilities from our communities,” Kevin writes in his new book, Disability and Inclusive Communities.
 The Body of Christ is richer if it is diverse.